 The practice has counsellors on site several days of the week.
 You will need to see one of the GPs for referral to the counselling team.

 The practice has a mental health worker who can see patients with common mental health problems such as anxiety, mild to moderate depression, problems coping, isolation, and loneliness.
-You can make an appointment to see our mental health worker at reception.
+You will need to see one of the GPs for referral to the counselling team.